 Welcome to the Cornell Tech @ Bloomberg Podcast!

 These conversations with luminaries from the global technology community were recorded as part of the monthly Cornell Tech @ Bloomberg Speaker Series, which convenes students from Cornell Tech, Bloomberg employees, and members of New York’s tech community at Bloomberg’s Global Headquarters in New York City.
-Now, they’re available to you!
+Now, they’re available to you in an easy-to-listen podcast!

 Listen to the